Veteran Intelligence Professionals for Sanity: Gina Haspel and QAnon

 In March 2018, VIPS published a memo opposing the appointment of Gina Haspel as CIA director due to her alleged involvement in the CIA's torture program.

 The Financial Times and Heavy have speculated that VIPS, and in particular William Binney and Robert David Steele, may have been involved in recruiting the networks that became the QAnon pro-Trump conspiracy cult.

-The road to nuclear war: The March 2024 memo

-On March 25, 2024, VIPS sent a memo to President Biden, saying in part: "[I]f France and the Baltics insist on sending troops into Ukraine, it must … be made clear that such action has no NATO mandate; that Article 5 will not be triggered by any Russian retaliation; and that the U.S. nuclear arsenal, including those nuclear weapons that are part of the NATO deterrent force, will not be employed as a result of any Russian military action against French or Baltic troops."